 and so it goes until we add 7 sharps:

-This pattern, or order, of sharps we'll use later to make scales.
+(This is not the F# scale from before.)
+This is a pattern, or order, of sharps we'll use later to make scales.

 Conversely, we may compare Flats and their scales, successively adding flats.
 Starting on 'F', here is the F Major Scale: